the-can-of-soup/pm_threads/README.md

 > [!IMPORTANT]
 >
 > This extension is still in alpha.
+Breaking changes may be introduced at any point.
 The following have not been finished:
 > - Code for one or more blocks
-> - Thumbnail
+> - Thumbnail (?)
-> - Icon
+> - Icon (?)
 > - Documentation

 ## Documentation